niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/deploy_application.md

 sidebar_position: 30
 ---

-We have successfully configured Argo CD on our cluster so now we can deploy an application.
-To demonstrate the difference between a GitOps-based delivery of an application and other methods, we'll migrate the UI component of the sample application which is currently using the `kubectl apply -k` approach to the new Argo CD deployment approach.
+Now that we have successfully configured Argo CD on our cluster, let's deploy an application.
+To demonstrate the difference between a GitOps-based delivery approach and traditional deployment methods, we'll migrate the UI component of our sample application from using the `kubectl apply -k` approach to an Argo CD-managed deployment.

-An Argo CD application is a CRD resource object representing a deployed application instance in an environment.
-It defines key information about the application, such as the application name, the Git repository, and the path to the Kubernetes manifests.
-The application resource also defines the desired state of the application, such as the target revision, the sync policy, and the health check policy.
+An Argo CD application is a Custom Resource Definition (CRD) that represents a deployed application instance in an environment.
+It defines key information such as the application name, Git repository location, and path to the Kubernetes manifests.
+The application resource also specifies the desired state, target revision, sync policy, and health check policy.

-First remove the sample application from the cluster:
+First, let's remove the existing sample application from the cluster:

 ```bash
 $ kubectl delete namespace -l app.kubernetes.io/created-by=eks-workshop